composewell/streamly/examples/README.md

+For better examples see the Streamly.Examples module.

-You can run the examples using `stack` like this:
+You can run these examples using `stack` like this:

 ```
 $ stack build